Polynomial Identities and Codimensions of Two- and Three-Dimensional Metabelian Non-Lie Leibniz Algebras: Abstract

 \section{Abstract}

 Over an arbitrary field, we conduct a comprehensive study of the polynomial identities and codimensions of two- and three-dimensional metabelian non-Lie Leibniz algebras.
 In addition, we compute the images of multihomogeneous polynomials on two-dimensional Leibniz algebras and, as a consequence, prove that the image of any multilinear polynomial evaluated on such algebras is always a vector space.
-Our analysis includes the three nontrivial isomorphism classes in dimension two and the ten isomorphism classes in dimension three, all of which are metabelian.
-In particular, we determine finite bases for their corresponding $T$-ideals and provide explicit bases for the associated relatively free graded algebras.
+Our analysis covers three nontrivial examples in dimension two and twelve examples in dimension three, all of which are metabelian Leibniz algebras.
+In particular, we determine finite bases for their corresponding $T$-ideals and provide explicit bases for the associated relatively free algebras.

 \textbf{Keywords:} Leibniz Algebras; Polynomial identities; Image of polynomials.

 \textbf{Mathematics Subject Classification 2020:} 17A32 (16R10, 17A30, 17B01)